kopiro/whatever2telegram/README.md

 - `name`: name of the module
 - `args`: arguments to pass to the modules
 - `description`: unique identifier for this configuration
-- `filter`: filter function that could filter data before being sent
+- `filter?`: filter function that could filter data before being sent
-- `attributes`: filter function for attributes, too minimize payload and diffs
+- `attributes?`: filter function for attributes, too minimize payload and diffs
-- `formatters`: list of _formatters_ to apply in sequence
+- `formatters?`: list of _formatters_ to apply in sequence

 #### `facebook_page`